Looking for a Sub-40 10k Training Plan

 sub-40 10k training plan

 You wrote that you do intervals once a week.
 Nothing wrong with intervals.
-They help make you a more economical runner and give you speed.
+They help make you a more economical runner, help improve your speed and increase your VO2max.
 Check out my page on Interval Running for some ideas.

 However, at least as important as interval speed is running at tempo pace.
 Tempo pace is that "comfortably hard" pace in between easy pace and interval pace.
 For you it would be about 4:25-4:35 min/km pace, about 7:00 min/mile pace.
 Fun test, check if my estimate is right by going to the Running Pace Calculator page and plugging in your recent 10k time...
 I should be in the ballpark....